Bree joined the team at BU lawyers after starting her legal career in family law.

-Outside of work, Bree is a passionate Collingwood supporter who enjoys staying active and spending time with her loved ones.
+Outside of the office, Bree is a passionate Collingwood supporter and enjoys staying active and spending time with her family and friends.

 Qualifications